 Farm-to-table Roanoke restaurants include the award-winning Alexander’s, Local Roots, Lucky, Blue Apron, FarmBurguesa, and Pomegranate.
-The River & Rail, The Regency, and Billy’s are all great upscale options.
+The River & Rail, The Regency, and Rockfish are all great upscale options.

-Family-friendly institutions in Roanoke and Salem include Pop’s Ice Cream & Soda Bar, Blue Cow Ice Cream, Company, Mac and Bob’s, Macado’s, Corned Beef & Co, and Jack Brown’s Beer & Burger Joint.
+Family-friendly restaurants in Roanoke and Salem include Pop’s Ice Cream & Soda Bar, Blue Cow Ice Cream, Company, Mac and Bob’s, Macado’s, Corned Beef & Co, and Jack Brown’s Beer & Burger Joint.

-For Breakfast in Roanoke, Scrambled and the Scratch Biscuit Company are good for hearty fare, while RND Coffee and Little Green Hive provide more of a coffee shop vibe, with a few fun items to eat.
+For the best breakfast in Roanoke, Scrambled and the Scratch Biscuit Company are good for hearty fare, while RND Coffee and Little Green Hive provide more of a coffee shop vibe, with a few fun items to eat.

-READ MORE: The 15 Best Downtown Asheville Restaurants
+READ MORE: The 10 Best Restaurants in Roanoke VA

 The Virginia Museum of Transportation has the ability to take older visitors back in time and fill younger visitors with curiosity.

-The most captivating exhibit is the assemblage of train cars, which contains early steam engines, cabooses, travel cars, and more.
+Their most captivating exhibit is the assemblage of historic trains, which contains early steam engines, cabooses, travel cars, and more.
 Visitors are allowed to climb up on some of the old trains to get that hands-on experience.

 Beyond the trains and automobiles, there’s a Greyhound Bus display that recounts the history of the classic bus line.
-An extensive exhibit on African-American railroad workers is incredibly informative.
-And there’s a history of air travel exhibit as well.
+An extensive exhibit on African-American railroad workers is informative, and there’s a history of air travel exhibit as well.